DavidDecherf/DavidDecherf/README.md

 - 👋 Hi, I’m @DavidDecherf
 - 👀 I’m interested in ruby for SketchUp
-- 🌱 I’m currently learning ruby
+- 🌱 I’m currently learning python leaving ruby in standy
 - 💞️ I’m looking to collaborate on ruby for SketchUp
 - 📫 How to reach me ...